milestonesys/mipsdk-samples-plugin/ServerSideCarrousel/README.md

 title: Server Side Carousel
 ---

-# Server Side Carousel
+# Server Side Carrousel

-The server side carousel demonstrates how one configuration can be created in the administrator and shared among many Smart Clients.
+The server side carrousel demonstrates how one configuration can be created in the administrator and shared among many Smart Clients.

 In this sample, a set of cameras and presets can be selected and saved under a name.
-Multiple configurations of carousels can be defined.
+Multiple configurations of carrousels can be defined.

 The configurations are stored on the server containing the camera configuration, and Smart Client plug-ins can then get access to these